vendu/vaaja/usr/games/mjolnir/doc/ITEMS.md

 ### | - Rod of Buddha

-The holder of Buddha rod may stop time for a short period to flee from or do preparations for fights.
+The holder of Buddha rod may stop time for a short period to flee from or do preparations for fights by yelling TOPAR - it is not allowed to kill or attack anyone during those turns.

-### y - demon whip
+### Y - demon whip

-The holder of the demon whip may stop time for 5 turns by shouting Topar - it is not allowed to kill or attack anyone during those turns.

 ### J - Jatimatic

 Finnish-engineered submachine gun, loaded with 9 mm silver bullets it makes a very nice firearm against vampires and other demons.

-### ( - golden sword
+### K - golden sword
 - the golden sword of the princess of Atlantis, Kara, is a strong weapon against demons and may be used to travel through dimensions